Phi Beta Sigma: Sigma and the Great Depression

-At the 1929 Conclave held in New York City, Dr. Carter G. Woodson was invited as a guest speaker and saw the creation of the Distinguished Service chapter.
+At the 1929 Conclave held in New York City, Carter G. Woodson was invited as a guest speaker and saw the creation of the Distinguished Service chapter.
 The fall of 1929 saw the crash of the nation's stock markets.
 Like many other organizations during this period, Phi Beta Sigma faced financial difficulties.
-With brothers faced with financial worries, some members were forced to leave their respective institutions due to lack of funds to continue their educations; several chapters became inactive.
+With brothers faced with financial worries, some members were forced to leave their respective institutions due to a lack of funds to continue their educations; several chapters became inactive.
 The fraternity saw its income drastically shrink to the point of nearly disappearing completely.
 As a result of the bank closures, the remaining funds of the fraternity were frozen.

 As the nation came to terms with the Great Depression, Phi Beta Sigma and its members continued to implement programs to support the black community.
-In February 1930, the General Board met in New York City and appointed then vice president of the Eastern Region, Dr. T. H. Wright, as head of the new Bigger and Better Business program.
+In February 1930, the General Board met in New York City and appointed the vice president of the Eastern Region, Dr. T. H. Wright, as head of the new Bigger and Better Business program.
 The first objective of Phi Beta Sigma's new program was to call upon colleges to provide business courses for its students.
 The fraternity went forward with its plans to implement the bigger and better business program and aid as many financially strapped chapters as possible through scholarships for brothers.

 Later that year, at the 1930 Conclave held in Tuskegee, Alabama, northern region vice president C. L. Roberts suggested that instead of a yearly meeting, the annual conclaves should be held once every two years.
 It was also at this conclave that brother George Washington Carver delivered an impassioned and emotional speech to the brothers in attendance.